luchkovsky/Mule-graph-2-ProjectPlan/Cypher/METHODOLOGY.md

 ### **Overview of Planning Methodologies**

-Our migration project supports **three distinct sprint planning approaches**, each optimized for different project characteristics, team compositions, and organizational priorities.
+Our project supports **three distinct sprint planning approaches**, each optimized for different project characteristics, team compositions, and organizational priorities.
 Understanding the differences helps you choose the most appropriate approach for your specific migration context.

 ---